AnimaApp/design-token-validator/README.md

 ## Getting Started

-If you want to validate your tokens online, try out our free online tool: ...
+If you want to validate your tokens online, try out our free [Design Tokens Validator](https://animaapp.github.io/design-token-validator-site/).

 If you want to run this locally then: